YuShuanHsieh/Cmsier/readme.md

 # Problems should be solved
 1. Export jar.
+2. restrict the number of menu
+3. The process of upload files

 # Unfinished functions
-1. Add image-adding function.
-(Priority)
-2. Design different template. (working now!)
+1. add more template html. (working now!)
-5. A list page and related XML file.
+2. A list page and related XML file.
-6. Download files from web server.
+3. Download files from web server.
+4. Add instructions.